Francisco Díaz-Silveira

 He collaborated in various magazines and newspapers such as El Yara, La Discusion, El Figaro, Cuba y America, Azul y Rojo, and Letras.
 He translated works such as Carducci and Lord Byron among other authors.

 He died in Havana, aged 54.

 Family life

-He was married to Dolores Lopez and had five children, Elena, Carlos, Lydia, Olga and Francisco Diaz-Silviera Lopez.
+He was married to Dolores Lopez and had six children: María, Elena, Carlos, Lydia, Olga and Francisco Diaz-Silviera Lopez.